 It is also said that having relationships where the person feels nurtured, liberated, or validated, in addition to experiencing genuine acceptance from others while connecting with people who can provide this level of assistance and support, can lead to not only recovery, but also PTG.
 Validation.
 I love that word now.
 That is what I needed all this time.
 My husband helped me heal.

 PTG tends to occur in five general areas: the appreciation of life, relationships with others, new possibilities in life, personal strength, and spiritual change.
 Check and check!
 All the above and I did it myself!
 I have come out stronger despite the challenges and traumas I have experienced in my life.

-I was an emotional basket case.
-I felt the world was against me.
-No one understood me.
+I use to be an emotional basket case.
+I felt the world was against me all the time.
+No one ever understood me.
 No one tried to understand me.
 No one wanted me.
 No one believed the things that I told them.
 I was told all my life I was a cry baby.
 That I am too sensitive.
-I am weak.
+That I am weak.
 Jokes were made, “did the wind blow because Pam is crying again.”
 Everything I did had a backhanded comment from someone.
 They lied about me, talked behind my back, criticized, teased, abused, all by the ones closest to me.

 No one understood my sensitivity.
 No one understood the pain I carried.
-No one understood I had undiagnosed borderline personality disorder/mental illness.
+No one understood I had undiagnosed borderline personality disorder and an anxiety disorder.
 No one knew about the abuse.
 No one realized that I wanted to die.
 How could they…… I didn’t either.

 I experienced a lot of pain and trauma that I will not go into detail here just yet, but I felt like my world was awful and I did not want to be a part of it.
 What child wants to die?
 With BPD it’s common but I was also gaslighted and abused and no one believed my reality.